ycao56/homebridge-docker/README.md

 npm install -g homebridge-synology
 ```

 Note that you can also use this file to install server dependencies.
-All commands get executed as root.
+Since version 2.1 all commands get executed as root.

 ### 3. Start Container